We enjoyed a great evening and slept well even though it rained through the night.

 1946 PA-12

-Back near where the State road maintenance ended, there was a lovely spot on the edge of a creekbed.
-Perfect place for our lunch break!
+Back near where the State road maintenance ended, there was a nice spot for our lunch break.

 N62 24.354 W142 59.899